davidutibe/finance_management_dashboard/README.md

 The datasets was downloaded from youtube and tweaked using Microsoft Excel to meet the purpose of this research.
 It contains of 2 tables - namely Journal and Chart of Account (COA).
 [(Link to the dataset)](https://docs.google.com/spreadsheets/d/1i778j9FUP08VgS25v64mK8oGUDGDGCxYe9vUziXigrg/edit?gid=0#gid=0)

-The dataset 3223 rowa rows 12 columns with transactions and accounts information.
+The dataset 3223 rows rows 12 columns with transactions and accounts information.
 The columns are described as follows:
 ### Journal
 * *Date*: Date a transaction is carried out
 * *Division*: Regions (East, North, West, and South) where the company is operational